- A cardiologist can quickly loose $100,000 per year by conservative coding

 - A representative sample of visits and procedures will be selected for each provider

-- Jim Collins will review the assigned codes and supporting documentation to identify what would be found in a regulatory audit
+- Jim Collins will audit the documentation & coding to identify what would be found in a regulatory audit

 - Written reports will present findings, recommendations, and education in an impactful, concise fashion

-- Case-studies from the audit will be used to develop customized, effective provider education
+- Case-studies from the audit will be used to develop customized and highly-effective physician education

 From an organizational perspective, annual audits distinguish your compliance initiative as robust and dynamic.
 This can substantially reduce or eliminate penalties in the event of a false claim lawsuit.
-Because we are outside consultants, we can facilitate auditing and training efficiently and in an unbiased manner.
+Your audit will be accurate, recommendations will be best practice, and training will be enjoyable (frequently fun).